 3. Celebrate your team to boost morale

 One of the benefits of working in person is building relationships across your team, whether that’s celebrating the team’s successes, sharing funny stories in the hallway, or supporting each other when working through tough problems.
 When working remotely, though, it’s easy to feel isolated and let the fun parts of work go by the wayside.
-Sharing Sparks internally on Slack or via email can help your team feel more connected.
-Our team loves celebrating birthdays or milestones with Spark.
+Sharing images designed in Adobe Spark internally on Slack or via email can help your team feel more connected.
+Our team loves celebrating birthdays or milestones with Adobe Spark.
 Check out some of designs floating around our Slack channels, and tap to remix:

 You can also browse thank you cards to give someone kudos, infographics to highlight company news or milestones, or announcement posts to make sure your Slack message gets noticed and engaged with.
 These eye-catching templates will help ensure your communications are rising above the noise.